 A common aspect of model finishing is the inclusion of stock components such as fasteners and metal inserts.
 These items are usually applied in the assembly process.
 In most cases, these additions are for their functional properties.
 For example, adding a metal threaded insert allows for more durable threads when an item requires screws or bolts in the assembly process.

-Often, high-quality finished models need to include lettering and logos.
+High-quality finished models often need to include lettering and logos.
 The artwork is applied using a variety of methods depending on the shape of the surface it is being applied to, the number of colors and the level of detail.
 The most common methods are transfers, stickers, screen prints and pad prints.
 In most cases, a clear finishing coat is applied to protect the artwork as well as the paint on the model.